Amundsen–Scott South Pole Station: Climate

 Typical of inland Antarctica, Amundsen–Scott South Pole Station experiences an ice cap climate (EF) with BWk precipitation patterns.
 The peak season of summer lasts from December to mid February.

+At the Amundsen–Scott the average annual precipitation is approximately 25 millimeters (1 inch), primarily falling as snow.
+This low level of precipitation is characteristic of the Antarctic interior, where the combination of extremely low temperatures and limited moisture in the atmosphere results in an extremely arid climate with minimal snowfall.